-The university, at its discretion, may pursue disciplinary action against a student while the student is also subject to criminal proceedings.
+At its discretion, the university may pursue disciplinary action against a student while the student is also subject to criminal proceedings.
 The university reserves this right, even if criminal charges are pending, reduced, or dismissed.
 The university disciplinary procedures are administrative proceedings, not criminal or civil in nature.
 Therefore, formal rules of evidence and procedures akin to civil or criminal trials are not applicable.